qmonnet/rbpf/README.md

 It is based on Rich Lane's [uBPF software](https://github.com/iovisor/ubpf/), which does nearly the same, but is written in C.

+The crate is supposed to compile and run on Linux, MacOS X, and Windows, although the JIT-compiler does not work with Windows at this time.

 ## Link to the crate

 This crate is available from [crates.io](https://crates.io/crates/rbpf), so it